-Tammy L. Whitcomb | Acting Inspector General, United States Postal Service
+Tammy L. Whitcomb | Inspector General, United States Postal Service

-Tammy started her government career at the Internal Revenue Service (IRS) Inspection Service, and transitioned with them as a part of the new Treasury Inspector General for Tax Administration (TIGTA), established in early 1999.
+Tammy started her government career at the Internal Revenue Service (IRS) Inspection Service, and transitioned with them as a part of the Treasury Inspector General for Tax Administration (TIGTA), established in early 1999.
 During her career at TIGTA, she was an Audit Manager in Dallas, TX for several years before coming to Washington D.C. as the Director of the Office of Management and Policy.

 Tammy holds a Bachelor's Degree in Accounting and Business Administration from W. J. Bryan College in Dayton, Tennessee and is a Certified Public Accountant and a Certified Information Systems Auditor.

 BACKGROUND: The Office of Inspector General was created by Public Law 104-208, which was passed by Congress in the fall of 1996.
 The Inspector General reports to the Postal Service's nine Presidentially appointed Governors and serves for a maximum term of seven years.
 To ensure accountability, the Inspector General keeps Congress, the Governors and Postal Service management informed of the office’s work and alerted to potential areas where the Postal Service could be more economical and efficient.